-When you use the wipe protection function it protects from changing the induction cooktop settings accidentally as you wipe over the control panel.
+When you use the wipe protection function it protects you from changing the induction cooktop settings accidentally as you wipe over the control panel.

-The advantage of the wipe protection function is that is can be activated while the induction cooktop is on.
+The advantage of the wipe protection function is that it can be activated while the induction cooktop is on.
 It is activated for 35 seconds so you can’t access the controls during this time.
-However, you can still turn off the power on the cooktop while this function is activated so it does accommodate safety in a couple of different ways.
+However, you can still turn off the power on the cooktop while this function is activated so it does accommodate safety in a couple different ways.

 Once the wipe protection function is finished it gives a beep to indicate that the control panel is active again.